-- 4.12 SEOCH Participant's RF Contributions comprise a fixed component (Fixed Contribution) and a variable component (Variable Contribution).
-The Fixed Contribution for each DCP is HK\$1.5 million.
-As for each GCP, the Fixed Contribution is HK\$5 million plus an additional HK\$1.5 million for each subsequent clearing arrangement with a non-clearing participant (NCP)22 when the GCP already has three valid clearing agreements in place.
-The total Variable Contribution to be collected from all SEOCH Participants is determined with reference to stress testing results, and each SEOCH Participant is required to contribute according to its allocated share. - 4.13 HKEx currently sets aside HK\$4 billion of shareholders' funds as HKEx Risk Management Capital (RM Capital) for the purpose of strengthening the risk management regime of the clearing houses and supporting their roles as CCPs.
+- 4.13 SEOCH maintains a RF to meet its obligations and liabilities as a CCP if losses arising from one or more SEOCH Participant defaults cannot be fully covered by the Margin collected from the defaulting SEOCH Participant(s).
+The RF can also be used as a source of liquid funds to meet any immediate payment obligations of SEOCH in relation to a SEOCH Participant default.
+The RF comprises SEOCH Participants' contributions and interest income of the RF. - 4.14 A SEOCH Participant's RF Contribution is comprised of a fixed component (Fixed Contribution) and a variable component (Variable Contribution).
+A review of the size of RF and corresponding determination of SEOCH Participants' contribution is conducted on a monthly basis and more frequently if appropriate.
+SEOCH informs SEOCH Participants of any change in the size of the RF after a review via circular. - 4.15 The Fixed Contribution for each DCP is HK\$1.5 million.
+As for each GCP, the Fixed Contribution is HK\$5 million plus an additional HK\$1.5 million for each subsequent clearing arrangement with a non-clearing participant (NCP) when the GCP already has three valid clearing agreements in place.
+The total Variable Contribution to be collected from all SEOCH Participants is determined with reference to stress testing results, and each SEOCH Participant is required to contribute according to its allocated share. - 4.16 HKEX currently sets aside HK\$4 billion of shareholders' funds as HKEX Risk Management Capital (RM Capital) for the purpose of strengthening the risk management regime of the clearing houses and supporting their roles as CCPs.